Renault Scénic: Scénic in the United Kingdom

 Sales of the Scénic in the United Kingdom began in May 1997, and for the first two years, the Scénic was the only compact MPV sold by a mainstream manufacturer in the United Kingdom, however the Vauxhall Zafira, Citroën Xsara Picasso, Fiat Multipla and the Nissan Almera Tino were launched in less than five years.
 In 1997, the Mégane Scénic was awarded the Car of the Year by What Car?.

 The Scénic II arrived in showrooms in the country in September 2003.
 The Scénic III arrived in showrooms in the country in May 2009.
 The Scénic IV arrived in showrooms in the end of 2016 and UK sales were ended completely in 2019 due to declining popularity of MPVs there.

 In October 2014, Top Gear Magazine placed the Scénic XMOD on its list of The Worst Cars You Can Buy Right Now.
 The facelifted versions could be specified with the R Link touchscreen system, that includes a digital radio.

+Scénic in Australia

+Sales of the Scénic in Australia began in 2001 alongside the Scenic RX4, Clio, and Megane Convertible.
+Sales of the Scenic were weak and as such the Scenic RX4 was introduced to compete with crossovers such as the Toyota RAV4 and Honda CRV.
+Although demand for crossovers was large, the RX4 failed to gain much popularity and ended up selling a total of 418 units from 2001 to 2003.

+The Scénic II arrived in showrooms in Australia in 2004 after the discontinuation of the Scenic I and Scenic RX4.
+The Scenic II was sold from 2004-2010, but sales were poor, especially since the introduction of the Koleos to the market in 2008.
+As such, in 2010 Renault Australia announced it would not be bringing the Scenic III to Australia.
+When the Scenic IV was announced in 2016, Renault Australia again announced it had no plans of bringing the model to the country with strong sales of the Koleos and Captur.
+As of 2024, Renault Australia sell exclusively SUV’s and Van’s, these models being the Koleos, Captur, Arkana, Megane E-tech, Kangoo, Trafic, and Master.